As a child, I detested winged beans.

 - Pinch either side of the elongated pod and break.
 The top should come off attached to a sort of string, peel it off.
 Do this to both sides, peeling off the string-like attachment.

 - Wash and cut the dambala.
 Cut it width wise in 3mm pieces.
 Set aside.

-- Grind together (you can do this in a mortar and pestle or a grinder) the shallots, coconut, green chili, the ginger and a bit of salt.
+- Grind together (you can do this in a mortar and pestle or a grinder) the shallots, coconut, green chili, half the curry leaves, the ginger and a bit of salt.

 - Heat oil in a pan on high flame.
-Add to this the mustard seeds, half the curry leaves and sauté till they begin to pop.
+Add to this the mustard seeds, rest of the curry leaves, pandan leaves and sauté till they begin to pop.

 - Add to this the winged beans, turmeric, chili powder and salt.
 Sautee for about 5 minutes.
 Lower the flame and simmer while covered with a lid.

 - Uncover after 5 minutes and add the coconut mixture and mix well.
 Sautee on high heat for 5 minutes.
 Cover and simmer on low heat for 5 minutes.
 Take off heat and serve while warm.

 Crunchy, fresh and oh-so-delicious!
 All you’d want is a dhal curry and you’d gobble down a whole pot of rice with this!

 Pieces of winged bean would yield with a crunch and each piece would burst forth with a sea of flavours quite unlike anything you’ve tasted before.
 The coconut gives the dish a lovely creamy flavour while also acting as a sponge to soak up all that flavour.
 The little bits of coconut touched by fire alongside onions, green chili, curry leaves and garlic lend the dish a delicious toasted flavour needled through with a hint of spice reminiscent of golden sunny afternoons.